torickjdavis/vanilla/DEVLOG.md

 I plan to fully implement the GraphQL API into the client, then go to sleep and research deployment tomorrow before the presentation.

 CRUDL functionality is now connected for `RecipeBookmarks`.

+I should update the server scripts in the README; however, that'll have to wait.
+The README does need to include the call to migrate Prisma.

+I fixed a handful of bugs that became apparent during the presentations today.